hanprame/EmpowermentTechnologies/homework3.md

 Save `style.css` and reload `index.html` in the browser.

-_Question 7: What changed in the page?_
+_Question 9: What changed in the page?_

 Change `index.html` and `style.css` so that only the three Lorem Ipsum paragraphs get the sans-serif font styling.
 These are the <p> tags preceded by the HTML comments "First paragraph", "Second paragraph", and "Third paragraph".

-_Question 8: Write down the new HTML code for the first three <p> tags._
+_Question 10: Write down the new HTML code for the first three <p> tags.
+You do not need to write down the text between <p ...> and the closing </p> tag._

-_Question 9: Write down the new CSS code for `style.css`_
+_Question 11: Write down the new CSS code for `style.css`_

 ```
 HINT: Read about CSS Class Selectors: https://www.w3schools.com/cssref/sel_class.asp